curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 ## Defining terms

-"Activities" in this context are categories of things that I do in a professional capacity that have similar properties: skills used, inputs and outputs, .
-Activities can have some overlap in these properties.
+"Activities" in this context are categories of things that I do in a professional capacity.

 "Liking an activity" means that doing the activity is rewarding and motivating.
 My skills are far more likely to concentrate around activities I like.
-It does not mean that the activity is a requirement for my job/career, but it will be a strong influence on my career choices and performance on a given job.
+It does not mean that the activity is a requirement for my job/career, but it will influence my career choices and performance on a given job.

 "Disliking an activity" means that doing the activity can be demotivating and draining for me.
 For an activity I know that I dislike, I must have had enough experience with it to be wary and a good idea of how skilled I am at doing it.
-Again, this does not mean that I must avoid that activity in my job/career, but it will be a strong influence on my career choices and performance on a given job.
+Again, this does not mean that I must avoid that activity in my job/career, but it will influence my career choices and performance on a given job.

 # Activities I strongly like